Managing Sick Days

 • Take extra insulin—a "correction"—every 2 to 4 hours, as directed.

-Contact the Pediatric Endocrinology, Diabetes, and Metabolism team.
+Contact the Pediatric Endocrinology team.

 When to call your doctor